tanuki-no/Egg-CommandLine/README.md

 # Egg-CommandLine

 This is the command line library required by the Egg project - the Linux daemon handy SDK.
-The registry library requires the Egg::System, Egg::Variable and Egg::Registry to be installed.
+The command line library requires the Egg::System, Egg::Variable and Egg::Registry to be installed.

 # How to build?